A “Rinse and Repeat” Playbook for Crushing Your Competitors

 - The average ad position and impression share for competitors

-This information has obvious benefits when you’re trying to discover which key phrases offer the best return on investment and set budgets.
+This information has obvious benefits when you’re trying to discover which key phrases offer the best ROI and set budgets.
 You’ll learn how much you should be bidding to have an ad visible, and from there can calculate the required investment and resulting return.

 To refine campaigns even further, Auction Insights also offers options to drill down by device type and/or time.
 This type of segmentation lets you adjust your PPC campaigns for the maximum ROI by targeting devices and times based on cost-per-click or overall activity.

-Finally, take everything you’ve learned thus far and put the same key phrases into Bing Ads’ Campaign Planner.
-Similar to Adwords’ reports, Campaign Planner will give you:
+Finally, take everything you’ve learned thus far and put the same key phrases into Microsoft Ads’ Campaign Planner.
+Similar to Google Ads’ reports, Campaign Planner will give you:

 - Industry benchmarks for key phrases